 Cheyenne Zaremba

-I am a rhetorician and scholar of death and dying.
-My research sits at the intersection of embodied experience and culturally informed discourses of death and dying in an attempt to understand the distance between what we say and believe about death and what we actually do and feel at end-of-life.
+I am a rhetorician and scholar of death, dying, and grief.
+My research sits at the intersection of embodied experience and culturally informed discourse about death and dying in an attempt to understand the distance between what we say and believe about death and grief and what we actually do and feel at end-of-life.

-My recent scholarship has focused on the spatial and temporal nature of rural American cemeteries as performers and the visuality of death in the context of postmortem photographs from the late 19th and early 20th century in the context of contemporary representations of death and racial violence.
+My recent scholarship has focused on the role that U.S. funerals play in mediating disenfranchised grief--grief that is felt but not expressed for any number of social, cultural, or political reasons.
+I have also researched the spatial and temporal nature of rural American cemeteries as performers and the visuality of death in the context of postmortem photographs from the late 19th and early 20th century in the context of contemporary representations of death and racial violence.

-I earned my Bachelor's (Roberts Wesleyan College, 2019) and Master's (Villanova University, 2021) in Communication and I am currently working on my PhD (Penn State, 2025 anticipated) in Rhetoric with a graduate minor in Visual Studies.
-Certified in Communication and Critical/Culture Studies (Villanova University, 2021) and Grief Support Specialization (University of Wisconsin, Madison, 2023).
+I earned my Bachelor's (Roberts Wesleyan College, 2019) and Master's (Villanova University, 2021) in Communication and completed by PhD (Penn State, 2026) in Rhetoric with a graduate minor in Visual Studies.
+I am also certified in Communication and Critical/Culture Studies (Villanova University, 2021), Grief Support Specialization (University of Wisconsin, Madison, 2023), Ethical Pedagogy (Penn State, 2024), and I am a trained death doula (INELDA, 2025).

 Department of Communication Arts & Sciences, Penn State University, State College, PA